Magic1369/Soumik/README.md

 # soumik
-junior hackathon project on the topic of face mask detection
+ hackathon project on the topic of face mask detection